 The Personal Development Plan (PDP) allows students to more effectively map out and navigate their academic and co-curricular experiences, as well as their subsequent careers.
 As defined by IUPUI's University College, the PDP is the product of a personalized planning process that enables students to understand, implement, and chart progress toward their degree and college goals.
 Students develop a PDP in their first-year seminar course with the guidance of their instructional team, but the PDP is intended to be a living portfolio for each student-open to revision and re-evaluation at critical points in their college journey.
 Overall, the PDP gives students a compass to navigate complex educational settings, further intellectual development, and see the relevance and value of learning.
 Career Planning

-Career professionals are available for all current and former IUPUI students (unless services are provided in their schools) and can provide assistance with career development needs and services such as:
+Career professionals are available for all current and former IUPUI students (unless services are provided in their degree-granting schools) and can provide assistance with career development needs and services such as:

-- Major and career exploration

-- Career assessments
+- Major and career exploration - Career assessments

-- Career counseling

-- Practice interviews for application to programs

-- Professional Connection Central

-- Externship Program and other job shadow opportunities - Job search strategies, resume, and interview assistance (for degreed positions) - Workshop/classroom/group presentations
+- Career counseling - Practice interviews for application to programs - Professional connections through a contact/ employer database - Externship Program and other job shadow opportunities - Job search strategies, resume, and interview assistance (for some degreed positions) - Workshop/classroom/group presentations

 The office is located on the third floor of Taylor Hall.
-For more information or to make an appointment, visit our website or call (317) 274-4856.
+For more information or to make an appointment, visit the Career Planning website or call (317) 274-4856.